 The syndicate is revealed

-We need still to understand how the exceptional and recessive feature becomes universal and prevalent.
+We must still understand how exceptional and recessive features become universal and prevalent.
 Genetic defect alone is not enough; it only gives it a chance.
 But it still needs an opportunity to spread!
-This opportunity only occurs after the genetic defect has existed for 2 to 3 million years.
-We know that the Heidelberg people (or Homo bodoensis) came to an end in the same environmental catastrophe in which modern man emerged.
+This opportunity only occurs after the hereditary defect has existed for 2 to 3 million years.
+We know that the Heidelberg people (or Homo bodoensis) ended in the same environmental catastrophe in which modern man emerged.
 What a coincidence!
-The tragedy was devastating climate change dated to the African drought caused by the Saale glaciation; the glaciation was at its peak about 150,000 years ago but ranged from 300,000 to 130,000.
+The tragedy was devastating climate change dated to the African drought caused by the Saale glaciation; the glaciation peaked about 150,000 years ago but ranged from 300,000 to 130,000.
 That meant the long and slow elimination of the Heidelbergs.

 A crisis is always present for modern humans because they were born in an environmental catastrophe.